Skilled Worker Visa

 Changes to Skilled Worker visa salary thresholds for sponsorship from 4 April 2024

-The general threshold will rise from £26,200 to £38,700 and is fixed, regardless of how many hours an individual works.
+The general threshold has increased from £26,200 to £38,700 and is fixed, regardless of how many hours an individual works.

-The going rates for new applicants for each occupation code will be based on a higher percentile and newer salary data.
-As a result of this, fewer roles at the university will meet the sponsorship criteria.
+The going rate thresholds for new applicants for each occupation code are now based on a higher percentile and newer salary data.
+As a result of this, fewer roles at the university meet the sponsorship criteria.

-There will be transitional arrangements for existing Skilled Worker visa holders wishing to extend, change sponsor or settle in the UK.
+There are transitional arrangements for existing Skilled Worker visa holders wishing to extend, change sponsor or settle in the UK.

 Applicants can benefit from discounted salary thresholds by meeting criteria for tradeable points (e.g. PhD/PhD in STEM subject/new entrant).
 Roles will require increased sponsorship eligibility checks by the People Team before an offer of employment can be made.